Riverside Expressway

 The Riverside Expressway is part of the Pacific Motorway that runs through Brisbane, Queensland, Australia.
 It is located on the western side of the Brisbane CBD and is made up of various bridges and overpasses.
-The North Bank development is proposed to alleviate the visual disruption of the expressway and recapture Brisbane for pedestrians.
+The North Bank development was formerly proposed to alleviate the visual disruption of the expressway and recapture Brisbane for pedestrians.

 The Expressway runs the entire western length of the Brisbane CBD from Coronation Drive to the Captain Cook Bridge at Gardens Point, an estimated 3 km before becoming the Pacific Motorway which ends at the Gold Coast.